AImeetsAG/Book-Recommender--Matrix-Factorization-with-ASGD/README.md

 recommendation for the particular user.

 # 3. Dataset (EDA)
-The ‘~/Ratings.csv’ is a file of shape (1149780, 3).
+The ‘Ratings.csv’ is a file of shape (1149780, 3).
 The columns are ‘User-ID’, ‘ISBN’, and ‘Book-Rating’, where ‘ISBN’ contains alphanumeric characters representing each book.
 Books are rated from 0 to 10 where 0 represents no rating.
 A large part of the data, i.e. 716109 rows contain 0 rating.
 There are 105283 unique users and 340556 unique books.
 We dropped 0’s from the data and visualized the books that received a high number of ratings.
-The corresponding ‘ISBN’ numbers showed the information about these books from the ‘~/Books.csv’ file.
+The corresponding ‘ISBN’ numbers showed the information about these books from the ‘Books.csv’ file.
 Pre-processing was carried out prior to the matrix factorization algorithm.
-We removed 0 ratings from the ‘~/Ratings.csv’ and split it into a train and a test set.
+We removed 0 ratings from the ‘Ratings.csv’ and split it into a train and a test set.
 The details of this procedure can be found in train_test_split.ipynb.

 # 4. Methodology
-I. User Based Collaborative Filtering:
+## I. User Based Collaborative Filtering:
 In order to predict the missing ratings for the users in the test dataset, we wrote a function called rating(user_id, isbn, k) where the user_id is the id of the user whose rating we require, isbn is the id of the book whose rating we require, and k is the